JonnyHaystack/HayBox/README.md

 or clone the repository with `git clone --recursive` if you have git installed (which makes it easier for you to pull updates).

-Currently as a workaround to get the ArduinoSTL to compile, it is necessary to do the following before you can flash the code:

-In the Arduino IDE click Tools > Board > Board Manager > Arduino AVR Boards > Select Version and pick 1.8.2

 After that:
 1. Open the HayB0XX.ino sketch in the Arduino IDE
 2. Change the `#include "setup_xxx.h"` line at the top to use the